Prudential Financial, Inc. 4.125% Junior Subordinated Notes due 2060 research snapshot

 Base case

-More likely if Prudential results remain resilient while rates, credit spreads, and the lower 4.125% coupon keep PFH below par.
+More likely if Prudential results remain resilient while rates, credit spreads, and the lower 4.125% coupon keep PFH near or below its recent trading range.
 Thin trading can widen the range.

 Bearish case